 Mr. Donovan serves as counsel in international disputes before courts in the United States, international arbitration tribunals, and international courts.
 Based on surveys of other practitioners in the field, Chambers Global 2013 recently identified him as one of the five leading public international lawyers and eleven leading international arbitration practitioners in the world.
 He has been described in that and other publications as “a recognized leader in commercial, investment, and international law cases,” as “one of the world’s leading practitioners in both investment treaty and commercial arbitration,” as “one of the best advocates that you will ever see,” as a “visionary,” an “absolute star,” an “arbitration superstar,” a “tremendous intellect,” a “truly amazing lawyer,” a “towering figure,” a “brilliant” and “superb” oral advocate, and as “combative,” “extraordinarily talented,” and “absolutely excellent, truly top of the line.”

-Mr. Donovan currently serves as President of the American Society of International Law.
+Mr. Donovan served as President of the American Society of International Law from 2012 to 2014.
 He also serves as a Member of the US Secretary of State’s Advisory Committee on International Law; a Member of the Advisory Committees of the American Law Institute for the Restatement of US Foreign Relations Law and for the Restatement of the US Law of International Commercial Arbitration; a Member and Honorary Vice-President of the International Council for Commercial Arbitration (ICCA); Alternate US Member of the ICC International Court of Arbitration; and as a Member of the Board of Human Rights First and Chair of its Litigation Committee.
 He served from 2000-2005 as Chair of the Institute for Transnational Arbitration.
 He teaches International Arbitration and International Investment Law and Arbitration at the New York University School of Law, and he regularly speaks and writes on international law, international arbitration and international litigation topics.

 Mr. Donovan has argued international law, arbitration law, commercial law, and other issues before the US Supreme Court, the US Courts of Appeals for the Second, Third, Fourth, Ninth, and District of Columbia Circuits, and other federal and state courts throughout the United States; the International Court of Justice, the Arbitral Tribunal Established by the 1930 Hague Agreement, and the International Criminal Tribunal for the Former Yugoslavia; and arbitration tribunals sitting around the world, constituted under the auspices of the world’s leading arbitration institutions, in a wide range of economic sectors, in disputes arising under both contracts and treaties.
 His practice includes the representation of states, international organizations, nongovernmental organizations, and multinational companies.
 He regularly sits as arbitrator in international cases, including under the auspices of ICSID, the ICC, and the ICDR.